Cheapest Way to Ship Luggage Domestically in USA (2026)

 Convenience vs. Cost: Door to Door Shipping vs. Dropping Off

+Door to door shipping is the ultimate convenience.
+A carrier picks up the luggage from your home and delivers it directly to your destination.
 The DIY alternative is to drop the package off yourself at a Post Office, UPS Store, or FedEx location.
 This saves you from paying a pickup fee, which UPS and FedEx typically charge.
 USPS offers free package pickup, giving you the best of both worlds.

 The Ultimate Tool: Using a Shipping Rate Calculator

 Instead of visiting each carrier’s website, a free online shipping calculator lets you enter your package details once and see instant, side by side price quotes.
-This is the fastest and most reliable method to find the cheapest way to ship luggage domestically in usa for your exact situation.
+This is the fastest and most reliable method to find the cheapest way to ship luggage domestically in USA for your exact situation.
 These tools also show you the discounted commercial rates, which can save you up to 50% compared to paying at a retail counter.

 Frequently Asked Questions (FAQ)